nikischwdrtr/noindex/README.md

 - `-comb` : Enter video paths comma-separated for combining

 #### Notes
-noindex.py has to be in the same folder as the videos atm.
-The log of ffmpeg ist putted on mute, so if nothing happened, check your prompt.
+noindex.py has to be in the same folder as the videos atm. the log of ffmpeg ist putted on mute, so if nothing happened, check your prompt.

 ### Examples
+Compress video and delete Iframes
 ```bash
 python3 noindex.py -i input.mp4 -vw 1280 -vh 720 -sa lanczos -c libx264 -b 1000 -sc 40 -gop 250 -noa -nom -o output.mp4
 ```